Computational Control of Nonlinear Partial Differential Equations Using Machine Learning: Theoretical error estimate

-Conversely, Theorem \ref{thm:error_estHeat} and Theorem \ref{thm:error_estWave} show that if we can find the neural networks \(u_\theta\) and \(f_{\bar{\theta}}\) with sufficiently small WeightedPINN loss, then these networks approximate the solution and control of the PDE.
+In addition to Theorem \ref{thm:errorHeat}, we show in Theorem \ref{thm:error_estHeat} that, under the multiplicative structure, if we can find the neural networks \(u_\theta\) and \(f_{\bar{\theta}}\) with sufficiently small WeightedPINN loss, then these networks approximate an admissible pair of solution and control of the PDE.